Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Related Works

 \section{Related Works}

-\paragraph{Semantic Scene Completion.} Due to the vital application of semantic occupancy prediction in autonomous driving, SSC has attracted extensive attention.
+\paragraph{Semantic Scene Completion} Due to the vital application of semantic occupancy prediction in autonomous driving, SSC has attracted extensive attention.
 After the release of the large-scale outdoor benchmark SemanticKITTI \cite{behley2019semantickitti}, many outdoor SSC methods have emerged.
 According to the input modality, existing outdoor methods can be mainly classified into LiDAR-based and camera-based methods.

-LiDAR-based methods consider LiDAR a primary modality to enable accurate 3D semantic occupancy prediction.
+\textbf{LiDAR-based methods} consider LiDAR a primary modality to enable accurate 3D semantic occupancy prediction.
 Following the pioneering SSCNet \cite{song2017semantic}, UDNet \cite{zou2021up} exploits a single 3D U-Net framework to obtain predictions from the grids generated by the LiDAR points, resulting in extra computation overhead of empty voxels.
 Afterward, LMSCNet \cite{roldao2020lmscnet} introduces the 2D CNN for feature encoding, and SGCNet \cite{zhang2018efficient} uses spatial group convolutions to improve efficiency.
 Some solutions focus on multi-view fusion \cite{cheng2021s3cnet}, local implicit functions \cite{rist2021semantic}, and knowledge distillation \cite{xia2023scpnet} for SSC.
 Besides, the relationships between semantic segmentation and scene completion are explored.
 For example, JS3C-Net \cite{yan2021sparse} and SSA-SC \cite{yang2021semantic} design a semantic segmentation network to assist the semantic scene completion.
 SSC-RS \cite{mei2023ssc} design multi-branch network to fuse semantic and geometry features hierarchically.